twse/random-stuff/README.md

 ## Protest pages (available in five versions)
 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages.

-* **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down).
+* **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down since 2013/07/01).
-* **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – Windows XP SP3 added network diagnostics stuff which is not included in this page.
+* **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – Windows XP SP3 added network diagnostics stuff (not included in this page).
 Internet Explorer 6.0 SP1 and 6.05 are the only versions to not use ActiveX content and script blocking.
-* **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above – Windows XP and Vista) – In this page is a button labeled **Diagnose Connection Problems** (pressing it in the browser itself when the original page is accessed as `res://shdocvw.dll/dnserror.htm` will open the network diagnostic tool).
+* **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above – Windows XP and Vista) – In this page is a button labeled **Diagnose Connection Problems** (pressing in the browser itself when the original page is accessed as `res://shdocvw.dll/dnserror.htm` will open the network diagnostic tool).
 Includes scripts which only works in the browser itself.
-* **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing it in the browser itself when the original page is accessed as `res://ieframe.dll/dnserror.htm` will open the network diagnostic tool).
-The original page uses curly quotes.
-This browser removed the option to change the connectivity in the file menu.
-To make the page look like computers not connected to the internet, remove the style in `notConnectedTasks`, add the style to `cantDisplayTasks` and change the heading/title to **You're not connected to the internet**.
+* **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page using curly quotes is accessed as `res://ieframe.dll/dnserror.htm` will open the network diagnostic tool).
+Remove the style in `notConnectedTasks`, add the style to `cantDisplayTasks` and change the heading/title to **You're not connected to the internet** to make this page resemble computers not connected to the internet.

 ## Translations of EasyPaint into multiple languages
-All translations are in ts format (these can be edited with Qt Linguist or other program).
+All translations are in ts format (edited using Qt Linguist or other program).
 Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).

 * Danish (da_DK)
 * Dutch (nl_NL)